ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 > Please contribute your comments to the SCITT mailing list.

 Each transparency service is initially configured with a set of registration policies, which will be applied for the lifetime of the ledger.
-A registration policy represents a predicate that takes as input the current ledger and the envelope of a new claim (including the `reg_info` header which contains customizable additional attributes) to register, and returns a boolean decision on whether the claim should be included on the ledger or not.
+A registration policy represents a predicate that takes as input the current ledger and the envelope of a new claim to register (including the `reg_info` header which contains customizable additional attributes), and returns a Boolean decision on whether the claim should be included on the ledger or not.
 A TS MUST ensure that all its registration policies return a positive decision before adding a claim to the ledger.

 While registration policies are a burden for issuers (some may require them to maintain state to remember what they have signed before), they greatly help auditors and verifiers in making sense of the information on the ledger.
 For instance, if a TS doesn't apply any policy, all claims may be registered in a different order than they have been created, and old claims may be arbitrarily replayed, which makes it difficult to understand the logical history of an artifact.

-There are two kinds of registration policies: named policies have standardized semantics that are uniform across all implementations of SCITT transparency services, while custom policies are opaque and may contain pointers to (or even inlined) policy descriptions (declarative or programmable).
+There are two kinds of registration policies: (1) named policies have standardized semantics that are uniform across all implementations of SCITT transparency services, while (2) custom policies are opaque and may contain pointers to (or even inlined) policy descriptions (declarative or programmable).

 Transparency services MUST advertise what registration policies are enforced by their service, including the list of required `reg_info` attributes, both to minimize the risk of rejecting claims presented by issuers, and to advertise the properties implied by receipt verification.
 Implementation of receipt verifiers SHOULD persist the list of registration policies associated with a service identity, and return the list of registration policies as an output of receipt validation.
 Auditors MUST re-apply the registration policy of every entry in the ledger to ensure that the ledger applied them correctly.

 Custom policies may use additional information present in the ledger outside of claims.
 For instance, issuers may have to register on the TS before claims can be accepted; a custom policy may be used to enforce access control to the transparency service.
 Similarly, policies may be used

-The table below defined an initial set of named policies that TS may decide to enforce.
+{{tbl-initial-named-policies}} defines an initial set of named policies that TS may decide to enforce.
 This may be evolved in future drafts.

 Policy Name | Required `reg_info` attributes | Implementation
 ---|---|---
 TimeLimited | `register_by: uint` | Returns true if now () < register_by.
 The ledger MUST store the ledger time at registration along with the claim, and SHOULD indicate it in receipts
-Sequential | `sequence_no: uint` | First, lookup in the ledger for a claim with the same issuer and feed.
-If one is found, returns true if and only if the `sequence_no` of the new claim is incremented by one.
+Sequential | `sequence_no: uint` | First, lookup in the ledger for claims with the same issuer and feed.
+If at least one is found, returns true if and only if the `sequence_no` of the new claim is the highest `sequence_no` in the existing claims incremented by one.
 Otherwise, returns true if and only if `sequence_no = 0`.
 Temporal | `issuance_ts: uint` | Returns true if and only if there is no claim in the ledger with the same issuer and feed with a greater `issuance_ts`
-NoReplay | None | Returns true if and only if the claim doesn't already appear in the ledger
+NoReplay | None | Returns true if and only if the claim doesn't already appear in the ledger {: #tbl-initial-named-policies title="An Initial Set of Named Policies"}

 ### Ledger security requirements

 There are many different candidate verifiable data structures that may be used to implement the ledger, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
 We only require the ledger to support concise receipts (i.e. whose size grows at most logarithmically in the number of entries in the ledger).
 This does not necessarily rule out blockchains as a ledger, but may necessitate advanced receipt schemes that use arguments of knowledge and other verifiable computing techniques.

-Since the details of how to verify a receipt are specific to the data strcture, we do not specify any particular ledger format in this document.
-Instead, we propose two initial formats for ledgers in [draft-birkholw-scitt-receipts] using historical and sparse Merkle Trees.
+Since the details of how to verify a receipt are specific to the data structure, we do not specify any particular ledger format in this document.
+Instead, we propose two initial formats for ledgers in {{-RECEIPTS}} using historical and sparse Merkle Trees.
 Beyond the format of receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the ledger.

 #### Finality